awsdocs/amazon-athena-user-guide/doc_source/json-serde.md

 # JSON SerDe Libraries<a name="json-serde"></a>

 In Athena, you can use two SerDe libraries to deserialize JSON data\.
 Deserialization converts the JSON data so that it can be serialized \(written out\) into a different format like Parquet or ORC\.

+**Note**
+Athena expects JSON data to be on a single line \(not formatted\), with records separated by a new line character\.
 + The native [Hive JSON SerDe](#hive-json-serde)
 + The [OpenX JSON SerDe](#openx-json-serde)